mehulagg/gitlab/doc/user/group/value_stream_analytics/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/13216) in GitLab 12.4.

 GitLab provides the ability to filter analytics based on a date range.
+Data is shown for workflow items created during the selected date range.
 To filter results:

 1. Select a group.
 1. Optionally select a project.
 1. Select a date range using the available date pickers.
 ## How metrics are measured

 The "Time" metrics near the top of the page are measured as follows: